chesnov/HIBACHI/README.md

 ### 3. Automatic Initialization
 When you load this folder in the GUI for the first time:
-1. The app will detect the flat structure.
+1. HIBACHI will detect the flat structure.
 2. It will ask to **Organize** the project.
 3. It will move every image into its own subfolder (e.g., `./image_01/image_01.tif`).
 4. It will generate a `ramified_config.yaml` for each image, pre-filled with the voxel dimensions calculated from your CSV.